Scroll to top

 Frequently Asked Questions

 Mumbai is India’s commercial capital and receives millions of business visitors annually.
-The terrorism threat adds a layer of risk that requires awareness and planning.
-For most corporate travellers, a security driver and advance planning are sufficient.
+The terrorism threat adds a layer of risk requiring specific planning.
+For most corporate travellers, a PSARA-licensed security driver, pre-booked accommodation in BKC or Colaba, and counter-terrorism awareness briefing are the appropriate baseline.
+Higher-profile executives and UHNWI principals should consider close protection for all movements outside the hotel.

 Get in Touch